Bougainvillea Leaves: Problems Yours May Have

 Bougainvillea Leaves With Holes

 My experiences with holes in bougainvillea leaves have been related to insects.
-Rather than go into this subject at length here, you can read more about it below.
+Rather than go into this subject at length here, you can read more below.

 Find out what’s causing Holes in Your Bougainvillea Leaves.